mozilla/UCOSP-winter-2018_TrackingTechnologies/analyses/eval_analysis.md

 ```

 ## Analyze the collected data to get:
+* The number of function calls created using eval.
+* The total number of function calls.
 * The number of webpages with atleast 1 eval call.
 * The number of scripts that use eval and have a different domain name than the webpage calling that script.
 * The number of scripts that use eval and are not hosted on the same domain entity as the webpage calling that script.